 Publications, Reports and Thesis

 Angelos-Christos Anadiotis, Ioana Manolescu, Madhulika Mohanty; Integrating connection search in graph queries.
-BDA 2022 (Accepted)
+BDA 2022 (Informal, Non-archival publication)

 S. Amer-Yahia, Y. Amsterdamer, S. Bhowmick, A. Bonifati, P. Bonnet, R. Borovica-Gajic, B. Catania, T. Cerquitelli, S. Chiusano, P. Chrysanthis, C. Curino, J. Darmont, A. El Abbadi, A. Floratou, J. Freire, A. Jindal, V. Kalogeraki, G. Koutrika, A. Kumar, S. Maiyya, A. Meliou, M. Mohanty, F. Naumann, N. S. Noack, F. Özcan, L. Peterfreund, W. Rahayu, W. C. Tan, Y. Tian, P. Tözün, G. Vargas-Solar, N. Yadwadkar, M. Zhang; Diversity and Inclusion Activities in Database Conferences: A 2021 Report.
 SIGMOD Record 2022